 This approach sounds so simple, I almost didn’t write this post.

-But could refining the balance of strategy and action help you drive brand growth?
-With limited resources, clarity of how and where you invest your time and money can make the difference between doing alright and supercharging brand growth.
+But could refining the balance of strategy and action help you drive growth?
+With limited resources, clarity of how and where you invest your time and money can make the difference between doing alright and supercharging your growth.